 It is a visa requirement to provide information on your level of English based on an internationally recognised and secure English language test.
 All test reports must be no more than 2 years old.
 A list of these can be found on the UK Border Agency website.
 If you have never taken one of these tests before, you can get an initial idea of your level by using the Common European Framework self-assessment grid which gives you a level for each skill (e.g. listening B1/writing B2 etc.) However, please note that this is not a secure English language test and it is not sufficient evidence of your level of English for visa requirements.

 You will develop a range of skills in environmental management techniques, preparing you to enter the graduate job market in a wide variety of roles concerned with implementing sustainability objectives.
-The combination of a broad-based education with specialist input, supplemented with real work experience, will equip you with essential skills and qualities.
+The combination of a broad-based education with specialist input, supplemented with real work experience, will equip you with essential skills.

 When applying you will need to know the UCAS code for the subject or subject-combination that you wish to apply to: